-Consider booking a good hotel with free cancellation as soon as you know your dates of travel.
-Then if something comes up, you can cancel without penalty.
+Consider booking a quality hotel with free cancellation as soon as you know your dates of travel.
+Then if plans change, you can cancel without penalty.

 On our previous visit we stayed at the 4 star Maritim Hotel Berlin, which is centrally located near Tiergarten Park and just a 7 minute walk from Potsdamer Platz.
 Rooms at the Maritim Hotel Berlin are elegantly furnished and feature a marble bathroom.
 The property also has an indoor pool, sauna, steam room and modern fitness center.
 This is an ideal stay in the heart of Berlin for business and luxury travelers.

 On a previous visit to Berlin we stayed at Lindemann’s, which is an excellent choice for mid-range travelers.
 It’s located in Berlin’s Schöneberg district, a 4 minute S Bahn train ride to Potsdamer Platz.
 All rooms and suites at Lindemann’s have a stylish design, extra-long beds and a flat screen TV with satellite channels.
 Guests can relax while enjoying drinks in the trendy lobby bar.